 Many people believe that registering with the Job Centre is an obligation.
 However, this is not the case.
 Whether you want to register with the Job Centre is entirely up to you.
-However, if you want to receive unemployment benefits, then you will actually have to register with the Job Centre.
+But if you want to receive unemployment benefits, then you will actually have to register with the unemployment office.
 So in what cases is it possible to register with the Job Centre?

 If you are due to be made redundant on a certain date and are interested in receiving unemployment benefits, it is best to register within three working days of leaving your job.
 In this case, your unemployment benefit will start the day after you leave your job.
 However, whether you get unemployment benefits depends on whether you have paid pension contributions for at least 12 months in the past two years.
 The amount is then based on your average net earnings in your last job.
 For the first two months you will receive a benefit equivalent to 65% of this earnings, 50% for the next two months and 45% for the rest of the time.